ofgulban/understanding_fMRI/README.md

 15. ... work in progress ...

 # Other resources and suggestions
+- An important source of inspiration for this project is https://www.youtube.com/c/3blue1brown .
 - VASOlib: https://github.com/ofgulban/VASOlib
 - MP2RAGElib: https://github.com/ofgulban/mp2ragelib
 - @pbellec suggested that at some point in the future this resource might be turned into a living publication at https://preprint.neurolibre.org/10.55458/neurolibre.00019/intro.html